-- hand-held VHF transceivers that use DSC and GNSS, participate in the maritime mobile service and are not associated with a specific vessel;
+- hand-held VHF transceivers that use DSC and GNSS, participate in the MMS and are not associated with a specific vessel;

 - MOB devices; and

-Industry Canada does not notify the ITU-R when it issues MIs.
-Therefore, these identities are not found in the Maritime mobile Access and Retrieval System (MARS) database, which serves as a repository of international maritime information and is regularly updated through notifications by administrations.
-However, when applying for or registering an MI, you must provide Industry Canada with the mandatory information specified on the appropriate application form (Annex I) or registration form (Annex J).
+ISED does not notify the ITU-R when it issues MIs.
+Therefore, these identities are not found in the MARS database, which serves as a repository of international maritime information and is regularly updated through notifications by administrations.
+However, when applying for or registering an MI, you must provide ISED with the mandatory information specified on the appropriate application form, either form I or form J. Refer to section 7.3.

 The MI formats for various types of devices are described in the following sections.

-Industry Canada assigns a unique number to a hand-held VHF transceiver in response to an appropriate request.
-This MI has a unique nine- digit format: 81M2I3D4X5X6X7X8X9 where digits 2, 3 and 4 represent the MID and where X is any number from 0 to 9.
+ISED assigns a unique number to a hand-held VHF transceiver in response to an appropriate request.
+This MI has a unique nine-digit format: 81M2I3D4X5X6X7X8X9 where digits 2, 3 and 4 represent the MID and where X is any number from 0 to 9.
 As noted in section 6.2.1, the MID represents the administration that is assigning the identity to the hand-held transceiver.

-MIs are preprogrammed within an AIS-SART, a MOB device or an EPIRB-AIS device.
+MIs are preprogramed within an AIS-SART, a MOB device or an EPIRB-AIS device.

 - AIS-SARTs use the format 917203X4X5Y6Y7Y8Y9, where X4X5 represents the manufacturer’s identification 01 to 99 and where Y6Y7Y8Y9 represents a sequence number from 0000 to 9999.
 After reaching 9999, the manufacturer should restart the sequence numbering at 0000.